-One of the challenges to designing HyFlex courses is to design it so that the delivery does add to your time-commitments.
+One of the challenges to designing HyFlex courses is to design it so that the delivery does not add to your time-commitments.
 A HyFlex course is intentionally designed; not just for course content but for process — design and delivery processes.
 HyFlex design is efficient since you work on multiple teaching and learning modalities at the same time.
 Have you ever graded the same assignment all in one sitting versus multiple assignments in one sitting?
 Which task quicker and easier to complete?
 Even using a course rubric, your focus is better and feedback easier when grading the same activity.
 Now think about this: When designing a HyFlex course, do you think it is quicker to create one course with three delivery modes one at a time or three courses each with a different delivery mode one-after-the-other?

 Good course design starts with the outcomes, followed by the assessments to verify that the outcomes have been met.
 Next, curate and/or create the learning resources that promote the learning experiences.
 Outcome alignment should limit course bloat.
 Bloat is the addition of nice-to-have versus need-to-have course content.
 Bloat can waste learners’ time doing and your time providing feedback.
 If the content bloat aligns with course outcomes, you might place them in a resource pool to keep the course activities fresh each term.
 Or you might offer opt-in activities for just-in-time remediation or enhancement.
 Alternately, when designing as HyFlex, you might drop relevant content into course delivery mode buckets categorized as in-person, online synchronous, or online asynchronous.